keiralsloane-create/WWDAC-A2/README.md

 ## Features
 - Counts each full push-up automatically
-- Displays live count on a bright 4-digit LED display
+- Displays live count on a 4-digit LED display
 - Beeps when a push-up is detected
-- Includes a reset button to start fresh
+- Includes a reset button to clear and restart
-- Optional Serial Monitor output for debugging

 ---